Ragnarok Online 2: The Gate of the World: Gameplay

-Specialty Job System
+Specialty Job system

-Normans have the ability to freely change jobs out of combat and level each of the jobs independently; progress on a certain job is not lost when switching between jobs.
-This is accompanied by a flexible stat system where a majority of the stats are based on job so that players are not forced select few jobs by their stat selection.
+Normans had the ability to freely change jobs out of combat and level each of the jobs independently; progress on a certain job was not lost when switching between jobs.
+This was accompanied by a flexible stat system where a majority of the stats were based on job so that players were not forced to select few jobs by their stat selection.
 The original Ragnarok Online had only a small amount of stats from jobs with most of them being decided by the player, forcing them along a certain build/playing style.

-In The Gate of the World, certain abilities can be converted into a block and put onto that character's skill grid.
-This may allow Sword Mastery, a swordsman skill which increases damage dealt with blades to be used to help level another class with a sword.
-Different abilities have different block shapes and sizes and not all abilities can be shared.
-Special abilities can be gained by leveling a character's job class, giving them the ability to create useful and original class combinations, such as battle mages and wares-selling thieves.
+In The Gate of the World, certain abilities were converted into a block and put onto that character's skill grid.
+This allowed Sword Mastery, a swordsman skill which increased damage dealt with blades, used to help level another class with a sword.
+Different abilities had different block shapes and sizes and not all abilities were shared.
+Special abilities were gained by leveling a character's job class, giving them the ability to create useful and original class combinations, such as battle mages and wares-selling thieves.

-There is a limit to how many special abilities one can employ at a time.
-Characters start with fewer than 16 blocks, but will gradually gain additional blocks as they level.
+There was a limit to how many special abilities could employ at a time.
+Characters started with fewer than 16 blocks, but gradually gained additional blocks as they leveled.

 Complex Job Change system

-The first Ragnarok Online featured a unique leveling system in which a character's base level and job level were leveled separately.
-However, once a job was chosen, it could not be changed.
+The first Ragnarok Online featured a unique leveling system in which a character's base level and job level were leveled separately, but once a job was chosen, it could not be changed.

-Equipment Leveling
+Equipment leveling

-RO2 has implemented a new system in which equipment itself levels up.
-This system allows people to keep their favorite pieces of equipment because they continue being useful instead of tossing them out when they become outdated.
-When an item has reached enough experience to level up it does not instantly level.
-It must first be taken to a smith in a town which will then upgrade the weapon for a fee.
-While the class of weapon will not change, its attributes might.
-For instance a sword which is suited to combat classes may favor spell-casting classes once it has leveled up.
+RO2 implemented a new system in which equipment could itself level up.
+This system allowed people to keep their favorite pieces of equipment because they continued to be useful instead of tossing them out when they became outdated.
+When an item reached enough experience to level up it did not instantly level up.
+It had to be taken first to a smith in a town and then to upgrade the weapon for a fee.
+While the class of weapon did not change, its attributes did.
+For instance a sword which was suited to combat classes favored spell-casting classes once it had leveled up.

-Equipment in RO2 is separated into two categories: Leveling-type and non-leveling type.
-The leveling equipment types can gain experience and levels like the player, whereas the non-leveling type doesn't acquire any experience and doesn't level at all.
+Equipment in RO2 was separated into two categories: leveling-type and non-leveling type.
+The leveling equipment types could gain experience and level up like the player, whereas the non-leveling type did not acquire any experience and did not level up at all.

 Races

-Ragnarok Online 2 introduces 2 new races The Ellr and the Dimago.
+Ragnarok Online 2 introduces two new races, The Ellr and the Dimago.
 Each race has advantages to it that make it a viable choice when a new player is creating their character.